 The installation team should review the standard when installing these systems to increase effectiveness.
 They should review the requirements based on the size and height of the care facility.
 They should also evaluate the potential for a fire and the total volume of occupants in the area.
 These factors could affect how the sprinkler system operates and how effective it is when battling a fire.

 Fire Safety for Aged Care requires all facility owners to provide effective fire safety training for all workers.
 The training must include awareness of all Australian fire safety standards and regulations.
 It must show workers the exact evacuation plan initiated by the owner.

 During training, they learn how to enforce the minimum support ratio effectively.
 They review what they need to do when smoke is detected in their area.
 This includes moving patients through the escape path provided for their area.
 They should also learn what equipment is needed in an emergent circumstance to move patients with physical disabilities properly.

 The owner must complete fire drills each month to increase awareness of the chosen policy and protocol for fire safety.
 During these drills, the caregivers remove patients according to the designated plan.
 Continued practice prepares them more effectively in the event of a fire.

 Contact Us Today For Assistance with Aged Care Fire Safety

 In Australia, fire safety standards are enforced for aged care facilities.
 These standards require the owner to install fire safety devices throughout the facility.
 They also require the owner to maintain an adequate evacuation plan for their patients.
-Facility owners who need to learn more about these safety measures and Aged Care Fire Safety Training should contact FCF Fire and Electrical today.
+Facility owners who need to learn more about these safety measures and Aged Care Fire Safety.